rsksmart/demo-code-snippets/vue-ethers/README.md

-# Vue.js DApp for connecting to Rootstock
+# Connecting to Rootstock from Vue.js DApp

 This demo repo shows how to use [vue.js](https://vuejs.org/guide/introduction.html) in order to:
 - connect to [Metamask](https://docs.metamask.io/guide/)